Donald Trump Once Threatened To Sue Mac Miller For Using His Name In A Song

 You can hear the song below in its music video.
 Warning, this video contains graphic, NSFW language.

-According to a Fuse report, Trump tweeted, “Little @MacMiller, you illegally used my name for your song ‘Donald Trump’ which now has over 75 million hits.”
+According to a Fuse report, Trump tweeted, “Little @MacMiller, you illegally used my name for your song “Donald Trump” which now has over 75 million hits.”
 Apparently, at one point Miller presented Trump with a plaque due to the song.
 Trump went on to tweet, “Little @MacMiller, I want the money not the plaque you gave me!”

-Trump even used one of his favorite putdowns and called Miller a dog in one tweet.

-“Little @MacMiller, I’m now going to teach you a big boy lesson about lawsuits and finance.
+Trump even used one of his favorite putdowns and called Miller a dog in one tweet that read, “Little @MacMiller, I’m now going to teach you a big boy lesson about lawsuits and finance.
 You ungrateful dog!”

 Then the now-president continued with his usual style of attacking people on Twitter.
 He called Miller out about flip-flopping on how he felt about Trump at different times and then compared the hair on their heads in a typical move.